Herd Immunity Is Not a Strategy

 Read: The U.K.’s coronavirus ‘herd immunity’ debacle

 Wells: Oh!
-I feel like the picture of Sweden I have in my mind is everyone outside without masks enjoying the summer, all together.
+I feel like the picture of Sweden I have in my mind is everyone outside without masks, enjoying the summer, all together.

 Forman: For the most part, they are without masks.
 But they still have a complete ban on visiting retirement homes.
 They still have a ban on public gatherings of 50 people.
 Gatherings for religious practice?
 Banned.
 Theatrical and cinema performances?
 Banned.
 Concerts?
 Banned.
 And this is what bothers me.
 Our president did a rally in Tulsa.
 That would have been banned in Sweden.

-Hamblin: So if anything, we’re the country that’s maybe closest to this “herd immunity” approach?
+Hamblin: So if anything, we’re the country that’s maybe closest to this herd-immunity approach?
 I don’t even want to use that term because we’re doing a lot as well.
 But no one is honestly just letting the thing run wild, as the idea might suggest.

 Forman: That’s absolutely correct.
 If you have a good understanding of herd immunity, then you know that it means that if we achieve a certain percent of immunity in the population then you cannot get an epidemic outbreak in that community.
 You can still get spread.
 You could still have a person come to our country with measles and go into a classroom and somebody will get measles from that person, but you will not have a measles outbreak because there are sufficient numbers of people that are immune to measles that in the process of trying to spread, the virus will extinguish itself.
 You might get two or three people infected, but it will never take off again.
 That’s herd immunity.
 That requires individuals to be truly immune to the virus, which means that the virus not only doesn’t affect you and cause you to get sick, but you actually can’t get infected.
 You can’t spread the virus if somebody comes in proximity to you.